 The experienced Newport Beach criminal defense attorneys at the Law Offices of Randy Collins are passionate in the pursuit of justice for our clients.
 Our goal is to keep you out of jail and remove any blemish on your criminal record that could affect your future educational or professional aspirations.
 We understand the serious ramifications a criminal conviction can have on your life, relationship with family and community and your career.
-Call us today to discuss you case and find out how we can help you.
+Call us today to discuss you case and find out how our Newport Beach attorney can help you.

 We represent individuals who have been accused of the following: